JacobWLaw/motion-detection/README.md

 [90, 90, 90]
 ```

-Now we look at each coordinate and compare them to look at ther difference values:
+Now we look at each coordinate and compare them to look at their difference values:
 ```
 [5,  5,  5]
 [5 , 5,  5]